stakater/employee-handbook/content/travel_policy.md

 ==== Special Circumstances

-* If dietary restrictions prevent eating provided meals, full per diem may be claimed with manager approval
+* If dietary restrictions prevent eating provided meals, full per ´diem´ may be claimed with manager approval
-* In-flight meals on overnight flights do not reduce next day's per diem
+* In-flight meals on overnight flights do not reduce next day's per ´diem´
 * When multiple meals are provided in different countries, reduction based on the country where lunch is provided

 === Transportation During International Travel